CulturesSupports/CulturesSupports/README.md

 This Pandemic Kills Your loved dogs and birds dies of Bird flu

+Cows and Animals of pigs and cows will also die in masses

 People is also vurnebal for death eathing bird flu meals